 - Geochemical / biological Reactions

-- Modeling Code Customization
+- Modeling Code Development and Customization

 - Subsurface heat transfer modeling for Borehole Heat Exchanger (BHE) applications

 - Integrating a solute transport model with geochemical reactions